Anaheim Truck Accident Lawyers

 It is also important to note that truck drivers with poor driving records can also make employers liable for damages in certain cases.
 Violations by truck drivers are supposed to be reported to the state in accordance with federal law.

-There are several claims that can arise in a truck accident case, such as negligent hiring when an employer hires a truck accident driver despite a history of problematic driving incidents, such as DUI arrests.
+There are several claims that can arise in a truck accident case, such as negligent hiring when an employer hires a truck accident driver despite a history of problematic driving incidents.
 There can also be negligent entrustment, negligent supervision, or negligent retention issues.

 When Trucking Companies Are Responsible